 You can boost your earning rate substantially by achieving elite status with Marriott Bonvoy.
 Silver Elite members earn a 10% bonus on their base points, Gold Elite members earn a 25% bonus, Platinum Elite members earn a 50% bonus and Platinum Premier Elite members earn a 75% bonus.

 Also, remember that you can achieve status just by picking up certain credit cards.
-For example, you can earn Silver Elite status automatically if you sign up for the Marriott Rewards Premier Plus credit card.
+For example, you can earn Silver Elite status automatically if you sign up for the Marriott Bonvoy Boundless credit card.

 7. Sign up for Chase Ultimate Rewards credit cards